Spherical VR photography

 The term “Nodal Point”

 These effects happen, if the camera is not turned around its Cardinal Point.
 Unfortunately a simple tripod with a ball or three way head will NOT do.
-What you will need is a head that is often called “nodal adapter” or “nodal point mounting”.
+What you will need is a solution that is often called “nodal adapter” or “nodal point mounting”.
 At the moment there are only a hand full of alternatives available and they are all kind of expensive.
 Biggest problem is: I want to use my D800 DSLR with my wide-angle lens that is – even without additional handgrip – quite heavy.

 Because I did not want to rely on some cheap far-east equipment (my experiences in macro photography have taught me a lot!)
 I found these mounting systems to fit my needs: